Fall is the time to give your house its annual check up before the holidays get here.

 No matter how well you take care of your home, the electrical system is prone to wear and tear over time.
 Regularly testing and evaluating the various switches, receptacles and breakers in your home’s electrical system can prevent a dangerous situation from occurring later on.

-Open your breaker panel to look for burn marks around breakers or fuses.
+Open your breaker box to look for burn marks around breakers or fuses.
 Then test all of the circuit breakers.
 This is done by flipping them manually on and off to be sure they are in good operating condition.

 Check all appliance and extension cords, particularly those that you do not use all the time, for any signs of wear.
 If a cord shows signs of wear at all you should throw it away.